-All degree-seeking and some certificate students are required to complete SDV 100 – College Success Skills, a one-credit orientation course designed to provide entering students with important information about the College, its policies and services.
+All degree-seeking and some certificate students beginning at Tyler are required to take SDV 100: College Success Skills, a one-credit introductory course designed to provide entering students with important information about the college, its policies and services.

-The SDV 100 orientation course consists of two major parts: 1) an overview of college programs, services, policies and procedures, and 2) personal development seminars.
+The SDV 100 course consists of two major parts:

-Sample topics covered include: programs of study at John Tyler, academic regulations, registration and advising, transferring to four-year colleges or universities, student rights and responsibilities, disabilities services, career services, and student clubs and organizations.
+Sample topics covered include programs of study at Tyler, academic regulations, registration and advising, transferring to four-year colleges or universities, student rights and responsibilities, disabilities services, tutoring, library services, career services, and student clubs and organizations.

 Because of the importance of the information presented, students are encouraged to complete the SDV 100 orientation course during their first semester of attendance and no later than within the first 15 credits.

-Students who transfer 24 or more semester-hour credits from previous colleges to JTCC may not have to take SDV 100.
+Students who transfer 24 or more semester-hour credits from previous colleges to Tyler may not have to take SDV 100.
 Contact Cathleen McCarthy-Burke for additional information.

 Students should consult the current class schedule for a listing of available SDV 100 sections.